 The ships that docked at Port Chicago were loaded with explosives at a frenetic pace 24-7.
 The men were divided into three shifts and worked six days a week, with one off.
 At 10 p.m. on the evening of July 17 the sailors who weren’t loading ships were either in their bunks or off base on leave.

 One hundred yards away, a new loading pier was being built for the Department of the Navy by Macco-Case.
-Macco -Case was a joint venture between Macco Holdings and Case Construction Company, based in Long Beach and owned by my grandfather, Vernon D. Case.
+Macco -Case was a joint venture between Macco Holdings, founded by John MacLeod, and Case Construction Company, based in Long Beach and owned by my grandfather, Vernon D. Case.
 At the time, Vern’s companies were doing a lot of work for the War Department including a huge project to dredge San Diego Bay to enable deep-draft warships to enter the protected waters.
 Vern personally oversaw that job and he and his wife, Henrietta, and their teenage son, Sandy, lived in San Diego for most of 1944 and 1945.

 Three Macco-Case employees were working that evening in the construction trailer adjacent to the pier.
 Lawrence Clifford “L.C.”
 Bustrack, age 43, was from Fresno, California.
 His parents were Norwegian and settled in North Dakota where Bustrack was born.
 L.C. was the project office manager.
 Gunder “Gundee” Halverson was from Cambridge, Iowa.
 He was 30 years old and married Dagmar Viola Carlson in 1937.
 He was the timekeeper and handled payroll.